10 Highest-Grossing Movie Franchises of All Time

 It’s possible that even the producers of the Fast and the Furious series themselves are a little surprised by just how popular the franchise has become, with eight adrenaline-fueled films that seem to grow more popular with each entry.
 While the first film in the series, 2001’s The Fast and the Furious, made a respectable $206,512,310, 2017's The Fate of the Furious made nearly six times that amount—a grand total of $1,237,466,026.
 So it should come as no surprise that two more are already in the works.

 Worldwide Gross: $5,016,911,347

 Though the X-Men are a Marvel creation, they're treated as their very own (mutant) entity in the box office world.
-Which is particularly impressive when you consider that the franchise's 10 films (and counting) have generated enough dough on their own to compete at the same level as their cinematic parent.
+Which is particularly impressive when you consider that the franchise's 10 films will be have generated enough dough on their own to compete at the same level as their cinematic parent.
 While 2017's Logan made an impressive $615,577,068 at the box office—and managed to be that rare comic book movie that scored an Oscar nomination for its script—it's Ryan Reynolds's Deadpool that's leading this series in box office dollars, with a worldwide gross of $801,029,249 on the first movie.
-Given the excitement that's already surrounding this May's sequel, expect that number to climb even higher.
+Given the excitement that's already surrounding May's sequel, expect that number to climb even higher.
+And quickly.